BalajiKs171095/mbcrump.github.io/_posts/2015-05-27-using-github-with-visualstudio-code.md

 ![image](/files/gitconfigfinalvscode.jpg)

 You can now switch back to Git in Visual Studio Code and perform the operations from now on without the command line.
-Here is an example of where I modified a file and can now push to a remote server.
+Here is an example of where I modified a file and can now commit to a remote server.

 ![image](/files/maintsmodified.jpg)